jmz-b/terraform-lpgi/README.md

 this module creates the following resources

- - proxy (apigateway): `rest_api` resource that maps client requests to the handlers event parameter. this is achieved using a greedy path variable, the catch-all ANY method and lambda proxy integration.
+ - proxy (apigateway): `rest_api` resource that maps client requests to the handlers event parameter. utilizes using a greedy path variable, the catch-all ANY method and lambda proxy integration.

  - handler (lambda): `python27` lambda function invoked by the proxy. the